 Cash.
-Unrestricted cash, cash equivalents and available-for-sale securities totaled \$204.1 million at September 30, 2008, as compared to \$179.5 million at December 31, 2007.
-The increase in cash, cash equivalents and available-for-sale securities of \$24.6 million is the net result of cash provided by financing activities, partially offset by cash used for operating activities for the first nine months of 2008.
-Included in these amounts are cash receipts from the sale of common stock and the Deerfield financing, including \$73.4 million in net proceeds from the issuance of common stock and \$4.2 million from the FARA, as well as \$1.4 million from stock option exercises and \$141,000 from the sale of common stock through our ESPP.
+Unrestricted cash, cash equivalents and available-for-sale securities totaled \$165.8 million at March 31, 2009, as compared to \$189.2 million at December 31, 2008.
+The decrease in cash, cash equivalents and available-for-sale securities of \$23.4 million is the net result of cash used for operating and investing activities partially offset by cash provided by financing activities for the first three months of 2009.
+Included in these amounts are \$3.3 million in cash receipts from the Deerfield financing, and \$185,000 from stock option exercises.

 Since inception, we have financed operations primarily from the issuance of equity securities.
-Through September 30, 2008, we raised \$300 million from financing activities, received \$150 million from the sale of Evamist and had an accumulated deficit of \$173.1 million at September 30, 2008.
+Through March 31, 2009, we raised \$300.1 million from financing activities, received \$150 million from the sale of Evamist and had an accumulated deficit of \$186.6 million at March 31, 2009.

 Available-for-sale securities.
-We focus on liquidity and capital preservation in our investments in available-for-sale securities.
+We focus on capital preservation and liquidity in our investments in available-for-sale securities.
 Through February 28, 2008, we restricted our investments to: